-Many of our communities have adopted Climate Action Plans or carbon reduction goals, and we are concerned with the upstream emissions associated with fossil gas.
-We therefore encourage Xcel Energy to explore a clean energy portfolio - a combination of renewables, energy efficiency, demand, response, and energy storage - to replace the capacity from retired coal plants.
+Many of our communities have adopted Climate Action Plans or carbon reduction goals, and we are concerned with the upstream emissions associated with the extraction and transport of fossil gas.
+We therefore encourage Xcel Energy to explore a clean energy portfolio - a combination of renewable energy, energy efficiency, demand response, and energy storage - to replace the capacity from retired coal plants.